-A formal review may be activated at any time by a trainee, by member(s) of the Counseling Center professional or support staff, or by clients.
-The following situations may call for the filing of a grievance and activation of a formal review: When a staff member or student is charged with engaging in any of the following behaviors, standard University procedures as stated in the University of Utah Policy and Procedures Manual or Student Code are applied to the disposition of the case.
-When a trainee (as defined here) is charged, the review procedure described in this document is used.
+A formal review may be activated at any time by a trainee, by member(s) of the University Counseling Center clinical or administrative staff, or by clients.
+The following situations may call for the filing of a grievance and activation of a formal review:

+When a staff member or student is charged with engaging in any of the following behaviors, standard University procedures as stated in the University of Utah Policy and Procedures Manual or Student Code are applied to the disposition of the case.
+When a predoctoral psychology intern (as defined here) is charged, the review procedure described in this document is used.
 This list is suggestive of, but not limited to, the types of behaviors and events which may arise (separate from the official evaluation procedures previously discussed):

 - 1. Sexual Harassment. - 2.
 Violation of the - a.
-APA Ethical Principles of Psychologists and Code of Conduct; - b.
-APA General Guidelines for Providers of Psychological Services and Professional Practice Guidelines; - c.
+APA Ethical Principles of Psychologists and Code of Conduct; - APA General Guidelines for Providers of Psychological Services and Professional Practice Guidelines: - c.
 ASPPB Code of Conduct; - d.
-NASW Code of Ethics: - e.
-APNA Scope and Standards of Psychiatric-Mental Health Nursing; - f.
 Other relevant and applicable codes, standards, or guidelines. - 3.
 Insubordinate behavior. - 4.
 Exploitive or abusive behavior. - 5.
 Other behaviors not listed elsewhere in this document but which represent infringement on the rights, privileges, and responsibilities of trainees, professional and support staff, and other volunteers/employees or clients of the Counseling Center. - 6.
 Removal of a client or patient's protected health information from the Counseling Center without permission from appropriate UCC PCS.